Skip to content

 Routing and Trusted Proxies

-Run the server with a public domain:
+Start the server with the public root domain:

 proxer server --listen 0.0.0.0:8080 --domain proxy.example.com --token dev-token

-proxer http 3000 --server ws://proxy.example.com:8080 --token dev-token
+proxer http 3000 --server wss://proxy.example.com --token dev-token

 A client with --subdomain demo registers demo.proxy.example.com:

-proxer http 3000 --server ws://proxy.example.com:8080 --subdomain demo --token dev-token
+proxer http 3000 --server wss://proxy.example.com --subdomain demo --token dev-token

 curl -H 'Host: demo.proxy.example.com' http://127.0.0.1:8080/